arnauvila33/arnauvila33/README.md

 ### Hi there, I'm Arnau 👋

 I'm a software engineer who is passionate about creating technology to elevate people!
-Some technologies I enjoy are: Java, Unity, ReactJS.
-I'm currently working on a videogame project, using Unity and C#
+Some technologies I enjoy are: Java, ReactJS, Python, back-end development I'm currently working on a videogame project, using Unity and C#

 <!--